Let me tell you a story about my third trip to Paris and my first new year’s eve abroad.

 I’m still not feeling like traveling on my own, so I tried to forget it.
 Until I saw that exact same trip but adapted for new years eve.
-So i went on a task to tell all of my friends about it and try to convince someone to go with me.
-But everyone wanted to spend last day of the year with their family and friends or were working and couldn’t get sick-days anymore.
-Also, when i mentioned Paris most of them backed off because of the fear of potential terrorist attack.
-I don’t blame them, they all had their reasons.
+So I went on a task to tell all of my friends about it and try to convince someone to go with me.
+But everyone wanted to spend the last day of the year with their family and friends or were working and couldn’t get sick-days anymore.
+Also, when I mentioned Paris most of them backed off because of the fear of potential terrorist attacks.

-As I was staying in my home town Snina at east of Slovakia, and my friend was in Bratislava, I made another trip to her place day before and stayed in Bratislava.
+As I was staying in my home town Snina in the east of Slovakia, and my friend was in Bratislava, I made another trip to her place day before and stayed in Bratislava.
 I traveled with her to Prague, from Prague to Paris, from Paris to Amberg and from Amberg back to Prague.

 Now get ready for details of each day and our extraordinary experiences:

 My train trip started on December 29 and my journey began from Snina to Humenne, from Humenne to Kosice and from Kosice to Bratislava.
 I left my home at lunch and visited my friend’s place at 10 pm.
 Everything was ok until the train to Bratislava.
 For those of you who don’t know, in Slovakia students travel for free, so for 10 hours long trip, I paid absolutely nothing.

 Trigger warning: sensitive subject.